Eco-driving Incentive Mechanisms for Mitigating Emissions in Urban Transportation: Second-best Eco-driving Incentive Mechanism

-To make the EDIM $(f,u)$ resilient to strategic reporting of types, another goal of the TSO, in addition to minimizing emissions, is to design the eco-driving recommendation function $f:\Theta\to A$ and the incentive function $u:\Theta\to U$ such that the drivers do not gain anything by reporting their types untruthfully.
-That is, reporting $\hat \theta_i=\theta_i$ minimizes their incentivized cost $\ell_i(f(\hat \theta_i,\theta_{-i}),\theta_i,u_i(\hat \theta_i,\theta_{-i}))$ under the EDIM $(f,u)$.
-Consideration of this additional requirement, known as incentive compatibility or the truthfulness constraint, renders the EDIM to be second-best optimal.
+In addition to minimizing emissions, the TSO aims to make the EDIM $(f,u)$ resilient to the strategic reporting of different types.
+That is, the TSO designs the eco-driving recommendation function $f:\Theta\to A$ and the incentive function $u:\Theta\to U$ such that the drivers do not gain anything by reporting their types untruthfully.
+In particular, reporting $\hat\theta_i=\theta_i$ minimizes $i$'s incentivized cost $\ell_i(f(\hat\theta_i,\theta_{-i}),\theta_i,u_i(\hat\theta_i,\theta_{-i}))$ under the EDIM $(f,u)$.
+Consideration of this additional requirement, known as the truthfulness constraint, renders the EDIM to be the second-best optimal.